Azkron/PayloadManager/README.md

 The CO2 is always taken into account for the gas-fired plants.

-All request, responses, actions and errors are logged both in the console and in the file `powerAssingerLogs.txt` at the root of the project.
+All requests, responses, actions and errors are logged both in the console and in the file `powerAssingerLogs.txt` at the root of the project.
 But it would be easy to also store the logs in a database by simply configuring `Serilog` in the Program.cs file.

 # Build
 This app was created using Visual Studio 2019.
 If you have problems building make sure your Visual Studio 2019 installation includes `ASP.NET`, `.NET desktop development` and `.NET Core cross platform development`